KYB

 Scenario 1: The Company Exists, the Representative’s Identity Is Fake

-The organization you're dealing with is spotless.
+The organization you are dealing with is spotless.
 Registered for years.
 Healthy financials.
-Active contracts, measurable operations, market credibility.
+Active contracts, measurable operations, real market credibility.

-But the person calling or showing up in person isn't the registered manager.
-It's a third party who stole their identity.
-Sometimes with a stolen ID, sometimes with a fake one, sometimes with diverted data.
+But the person calling or showing up in person is not the registered manager.
+It is a third party using a stolen or fabricated identity sometimes with a stolen ID, sometimes with a fake one, sometimes with compromised data.

 What makes this scenario so dangerous:

-• The company credibilizes the fraudster.
-The more solid the business, the less you scrutinize.
-That's exactly what the fraudster banks on.
+• The company legitimizes the fraudster.
+The stronger the business, the less scrutiny it receives.
+That is exactly what the fraudster relies on.

 • Documents pass visual inspection.
-A professional-grade fake document, examined for 30 seconds by a sales rep, easily clears the gate.
+A professional-grade fake, checked for 30 seconds by a sales rep, easily passes.

 Scenario 2: The Person Exists, the Company Is Fake

-Either the company was created two weeks earlier, purely for this one transaction.
-Or it's been around longer but it's collapsing: active insolvency proceedings, mounting debt, liquidity evaporating.
+Either the company was created two weeks earlier solely for this transaction, or it has existed longer but is collapsing: insolvency proceedings, mounting debt, evaporating liquidity.

-You've verified the person's identity flawlessly.
-It changes nothing.
 The relationship itself is at risk.
-Non-payment or disappearance isn't fraud in the strict sense—it's organized insolvency, which is commercially equivalent.
+Non-payment or disappearance may not qualify as fraud in the strict sense—it is organized insolvency, but the commercial impact is identical.

 Scenario 3: Everything Is Fake

-This type of fraud targets sectors where assets move fast—automotive leasing, equipment financing, payment-on-order with immediate delivery.
+This type of fraud targets sectors where assets move quickly: automotive leasing, equipment financing, or order-to-delivery models with immediate fulfillment.

 The Number Companies Overlook

-But here's the real problem: these frauds would remain detectable if both questions were asked simultaneously:
+But the real issue is this: these frauds would remain detectable if two simple questions were asked at the same time:

 • Is this company reliable?